For the TV presenter and wildlife expert, tracing his family tree means an often difficult journey into a history of depression and tragedy

 Bill Oddie loves to be with his family, never happier than when he spends time with his three children and three grandchildren.
 Yet the comedian and wildlife TV presenter, an only child, has long wished he had more relatives.
-“I’ve always whinged a bit that I don’t have much of a family,” he says.
+“I’ve always whinged a bit that I don’t have much of a family,” he says at the start of his episode of Who Do You Think You Are?

 He also has other reasons for wanting to trace his family.
 A few years ago, Bill was diagnosed with clinical depression.
 Learning more about the condition, he discovered he had a 'classic background' for the condition because his absent mother didn’t bring him up.
 Instead, his distant father, Harry, and paternal grandmother, Emily, raised him.